New radio constraints on the obscured star formation rates of massive GRB hosts at redshifts 2-3.5: Abstract

 \section{Abstract}

 It is not clear whether gamma-ray bursts (GRBs) are unbiased tracers of cosmic star formation at $z > 2$.
 Since dusty starburst galaxies are significant contributors to the cosmic star formation at these redshifts, they should form a major part of the GRB host population.
 However, recent studies at $z \leq 2$ have shown that the majority of the star formation activity in GRB hosts is not obscured by dust.
 Here, we investigate the galaxy-scale dust obscuration in $z \sim 2-3.5$ GRB hosts pre-selected to have high-resolution, high signal-to-noise afterglow spectra in the rest-frame ultraviolet (UV) and thus relatively low line-of-sight dust obscuration.
 We present new deep VLA observations of four GRB hosts, and compare the radio-based (upper limits on the) ``total" star formation rates (SFRs) to the ``unobscured" SFRs derived from fits to the optical-UV spectral energy distribution.
-The fraction of the total SFR that is obscured by dust in these galaxies is found to be $<$ 90\% in general, and $\la$ 50\% for GRB 021004 and GRB 080810 in particular.
-These observations suggest that $z \sim 2-3.5$ GRBs with UV-unobscured sightlines originate in star-forming galaxies with low overall dust obscuration.
-By combining our results with previous studies on dark GRBs at $z > 2$, we conclude that GRB hosts do not trace the more highly dust obscured portion of the starburst population at $z$ $>$ 2.
+The fraction of the total SFR that is obscured by dust in these galaxies is found to be $<$ 90\% in general, and $\la$ 50\% for GRB 021004 in particular.
+These observations suggest that $z \sim 2-3.5$ GRBs with UV-unobscured sightlines originate in star-forming galaxies with low overall dust obscuration, unlike the dusty starburst population.

 \keywords{galaxies: evolution, high-redshift, star formation --- ISM: dust, extinction}